spelletier1996/vention-inverted-pendulum/docs/Design.md

 Simple GUI that allows visuilization of the state of the turbine and allows for changing gain params of controller

+### Questions

+- What IPC will we use
+- What GUI library
+- ...

 ##### Sim

+The simulation can be approached in a few different ways from directly diriving the equations of motion ourselves to using an existing simulator online
+I feel that the ideal solution here would be to model the system in matlab and then extract the plant from their but I dont currenly have access nor the time to do so.
+The alternative is to find an existing model that we can borrow

 What will be our model
 What IPC will we use to comm with controller
 How will we model the disturbance